MDtech-code/SchoolManagementSystem/Readme.md

 this line is add by md
-this line is add by mudasir
+this line is add by mudasirs